Skip to main content

 Basic concepts and overview

 The Comet Backup system works on the client-server model.
-The Comet Server program runs on a designated computer, and this Server acts to manage, control, and monitor backup jobs from client devices.
+The Comet Management Console runs on a designated device, and this acts to manage, control, and monitor backup jobs from client devices.

-New clients have an account created first, in the list of Users in the Comet Server.
-Client devices download and install the client software directly from your Comet Server, using the username and password from the client account.
+New clients have an account created first, in the list of Users in the Comet Management Console.
+Client devices download and install the client software directly from your Comet Management Console, using the username and password from the client account.

-When running, the client software maintains a constant, online link to the Comet Server, enabling on-demand and scheduled backups of data.
-The Comet Server also maintains records of your clients, the Protected Items, the Storage Vault location, and Storage Vault access credentials.
+When running, the client software maintains a constant, online link to the Comet Management Console, enabling on-demand and scheduled backups of data.
+The Comet Management Console also maintains records of your clients, the Protected Items, the Storage Vault location, and Storage Vault access credentials.

-Setting up and configuring the Comet Server on a Windows platform
+Setting up and configuring Self-Hosted Comet Management Console on a Windows platform

 Step 1